thinkful-ei-rabbit/capstone-three-client-team-b/README.md

 ```
 ## Notes on Game play

 The rules are listed in the app, but in general you're trying to get the most books.
 A book for example would be a King of Diamonds, King of Hearts, King of Clubs and King of Spades.
 There's a total of 13 books that need to be collected to render an end game state.
 The game allows for up to 4 players, but only 2 players are required to start a game.
-NOTE: When testing the game, open up 2 browsers and play with 1 player in each.
-The socket.io connection breaks if you're trying to play as the same player in the same browser.
-Opening up an incognito window and a regular google chrome window works allows the game to function properly as well.
+NOTE: When testing the game, there are potential issues running the game in your browser multiple times due to the socket technology.
+Using the same account twice and using different accounts in the same browser will cause session issues with socket.io.
+To avoid these issues, open up 2 browsers and play with 1 player in each.
+Also, opening up an incognito google chrome window and a regular google chrome window allows the game to function properly as well.

 ## Upcoming Features